 The expression of CR-1 has been reported in, and associated with clinical and pathological characteristics of several malignancies including breast cancer20, nasopharyngeal cancer21, lung adenocarcinoma22, colorectal cancer23, bladder cancer24, hepatocellular cancer25, melanoma26, glioma27, esophageal cancer28, oral cancer29 and salivary gland cancer14.

-“Previous studies have shown that CR-1 promotes tumorigenesis and metastasis, appearing to be involved in some biological cell processes, such as cell migration, invasion, and epithelial-mesenchymal transition, as well as cell proliferation and survival”8,10,11.
+Previous studies have shown that “CR-1 promotes tumorigenesis and metastasis, appearing to be involved in some biological cell processes, such as cell migration, invasion, and epithelial-mesenchymal transition, as well as cell proliferation and survival”8,10,11.
 Despite the lack of previous immunohistochemical data, the OS cases selected for this study were used as a positive control to establish a comparison with the COF lesion.

 As FOLJ and OS have different biological behaviors, different expression levels between these lesions are expected30.
 The present study evaluated the immunohistochemical expression levels of CR-1 in cases diagnosed as COF, FD, and OS located in the oral region.
 Corroborating our hypothesis, the results were different between the lesions, confirming their different nature, biological behavior, and aggressiveness.